Optimal design for linear models via gradient flow: Preliminaries and toolkits

 When the noise vector is assumed to follow an i.i.d.
 Gaussian distribution, that is, $\eps\sim\mathcal{N}(0,\sigma^2 \id_m)$, the variance matrix of the solution $\hat{\vx}$ is

 The above calculation shows that the inference ``uncertainty" depends on the property of the data matrix through the term $(\mA^\top \mA)^{-1}$.
+We note at the outset that this formulation holds only under the assumption that $\mA^\top \mA$ is invertible, that is, the columns of $\mA$ span the full $d$-dimensional space.
+In the setting where $m\gg d$, this assumption is usually satisfied.

-Smaller variances indicate lower levels of uncertainty and a more accurate reconstruction.
-We can modify this variance matrix by weighting the experiments using the weights $w$, leading to the following weighted inverse variance \cite[Section~7.5]{BoyV03}:
+Since smaller variances indicate lower levels of uncertainty and a more accurate reconstruction, we can modify this variance matrix by weighting the experiments using the weights $w$, leading to the following weighted inverse variance \cite[Section~7.5]{BoyV03}:

 The OED problem chooses $w$ to minimize a scalar function of the inverse of this weighted variance matrix.
 The A- and D- design criteria are defined as follows: